Brussels Airlines

 We build your Brussels Airlines-specific case

 We submit a formal EC261 claim letter to Brussels Airlines' claims department in Brussels, citing the specific ECJ ruling that applies to your disruption.
 Brussels Airlines' cooperative approach means most valid claims are paid within 4–6 weeks.
-If Brussels Airlines rejects a valid claim, we escalate to the Belgian Civil Aviation Authority — their ADR decisions are binding and Brussels Airlines' compliance rate exceeds 80%.
+If Brussels Airlines rejects a valid claim, we escalate to the Belgian Civil Aviation Authority — their ADR decisions are binding and Brussels Airlines' ADR process is available for escalation.

 Submission, escalation, and payment

-Brussels Airlines payouts are typically processed within 5–7 business days of approval.
+Brussels Airlines payouts are typically processed within a few business days of approval.
 Brussels Airlines generally pays via bank transfer rather than travel vouchers.

 05Regulation & Jurisdiction